“This post may contain affiliate links. Please read my disclosure for more info.

 Yea, but businesses have departments, and team leaders and status meetings.

-When you and I set a goal, who’s gonna help us get there?
+When you and I stand on the scale in our PJ’s, who’s gonna help us get to our goal weight?
+Or our debt free date?
 Setting a goal on your own requires willpower and sacrifice, even on our bad days.

 And even if you achieve your goal… then what?

-What if I pay off my student loan or my $1500 Macy’s bill?
-Or I starve myself to lose 20 pounds in time for beach season.
+What if you pay off your student loan or your $2000 credit card balance?
+Or you starve yourself to lose 20 pounds in time for beach season.

-What’s to stop me from running up more debt?
-Or gaining a pound or two each week until I’m right back where I started?
+What’s to stop you from running up more debt?
+Or gaining a pound or two each week until you’re right back where you started?

-Instead of setting a goal, which you may or may not achieve (or maintain) what if you could change your mindset and become the type of person who’s conscious of your health all the time.
+Instead of setting a goal, which you may or may not achieve, what if you could change your mindset and become the type of person who’s conscious of your health all the time.

-Developing habits can have an exponentially more powerful impact on your life than setting goals.
+Developing habits – whether it’s with your money, your health or your relationships has an exponentially more powerful impact on your life than setting goals.

 Or even launching this site.
 I had no idea how to buy a domain name, what a plug-in was, or even how to include a photo in my article.
 I was lost, and it seemed like it’d take an eternity until I’d feel comfortable.

-We expect change to come quickly.
-And when it doesn’t, we get discouraged and give up.
+Because we expect change to come quickly.
+And when it doesn’t, we get discouraged and start to lose our motivation.